alexander-moore/MAML-Augmentation/README.md

 Meta Learning is well-developed in supervised natural image tasks, though we are not aware of present research which relies on augmentations to create tasks for a natural image classification task. **We hypothesize that training a meta learner using compositions of image augmentations may lead to a more robust, generalizable model**.
 Model-agnostic meta learning (MAML) offers improved model performance in few-shot training scenarios and may be able to quickly optimize parameters to datasets with new classes with little fine-tuning.

 ## Novelty
 We induce tasks for the meta learner to simultaneously opimize by compositing augmentations.
-This composition is given by
+This composition is given by the factorical boolean matrix which enumerates all possible combinations of seven common image transformations:

 ![augment image](imgs/aug_table.png)